CF Global Trading, LLC Disclosures

-CF Global monitors the effectiveness of its order execution arrangements and order execution policy on an on-going basis to identify and, where appropriate, correct any deficiencies.
-CF Global will assess on a regular basis whether the execution venues the broker to whom we transmit orders for execution provide for the best possible result for our clients on a consistent basis or whether CF Global needs to make changes to its execution arrangements.
+CFG monitors the effectiveness of its order execution arrangements and order execution policy on an on-going basis to identify and, where appropriate, correct any deficiencies.
+CFG will assess on a regular basis, using the execution venues or the broker to whom we transmit orders for execution.
+The information from the periodic reports of the top five execution venues and the execution quality report will be taken into account when available.
+This is to provide for the best possible result for our clients on a consistent basis and to establish whether CFG needs to make changes to its execution arrangements.

-Executing brokers used by CF Global within the European Economic area (other than EEA member states who have not yet implemented the Best Execution rules of MiFID) are required to have their own execution arrangements that enable CF Global to comply with this policy.
-CF Global will assess and where necessary seek appropriate assurances as to whether these brokers are meeting obligations regarding execution quality.
-CF Global will also assess and seek assurance that brokers in other jurisdictions are consistently providing quality execution.
+Executing brokers used by CFG within the European Economic area (other than EEA member states who have not yet implemented the Best Execution rules of MiFID II) are required to have their own execution arrangements that enable CFG to comply with this policy.
+CFG will assess and where necessary seek appropriate assurances as to whether these brokers are meeting obligations regarding execution quality.
+CFG will also assess and seek assurance that brokers in other jurisdictions are consistently providing quality execution.

 Specific Client Instructions

-Where you provide CF Global with a specific instruction in relation to an order or a part of the order or any particular aspect of it, including the selection of a venue, we will execute the order in accordance with these instructions and in doing so, CF Global will be deemed to have taken all reasonable steps to provide the best possible result in respect of that order or aspect of that order.
+Where you provide CFG with a specific instruction in relation to an order or a part of the order or any particular aspect of it, including the selection of a venue, we will execute the order in accordance with these instructions and in doing so, CFG will be deemed to have taken all sufficient steps to provide the best possible result in respect of that order or aspect of that order.
 This may prevent us from taking the steps that we have implemented to obtain the best possible result for your order.
 To the extent that your specific instructions are not comprehensive, we will apply this policy to those aspects not covered by your instructions.
-The particular execution roles and responsibilities of CF Global and its client will depend on the type of execution instruction received.
-At all times, the client passing the order to CF Global retains responsibility for Best Execution to its end client.
+The particular execution roles and responsibilities of CFG and its client will depend on the type of execution instruction received.
+At all times, the client passing the order to CFG retains responsibility for Best Execution to its end client.

 Client Limit Orders

 The FCA requires unexecuted client limit orders to be made public immediately unless the client expressly instructs otherwise.
-By consenting to this policy, you are expressly instructing CF Global Trading (UK) Limited not to make such orders public unless we believe that by doing so, it will be to your advantage.
+By consenting to this policy, you are expressly instructing CFG not to make such orders public unless we believe that by doing so, it will be to your advantage.

-CF Global are required to gain express consent prior to executing an order in an instrument admitted to trading on a Regulated Market or an MTF outside of such a Regulated Market or MTF.
+CFG are required to gain express consent prior to executing an order in an instrument admitted to trading on a Regulated Market, Systematic Internaliser, MTF or OTF outside of such a Regulated Market, Systematic Internaliser, MTF or OTF.

-Please sign and return a copy of this notice to our compliance department since we will otherwise be prevented from achieving the best possible result where this is achieved by executing your order outside of a Regulated Market or MTF.
+Please sign and return a copy of this notice to our compliance department since we will otherwise be prevented from achieving the best possible result where this is achieved by executing your order outside of a Regulated Market, Systematic Internaliser, MTF or OTF.

 CONSENT FORM TO CF GLOBAL TRADING (UK) LIMITED ORDER EXECUTION POLICY